 Scented Geraniums Propagation

-- Seed: Scented geraniums are grown from cuttings, not the seed.
+- Seed: Scented geraniums are grown from cuttings, not seed.

-- There are dozens and dozens of scented geraniums with an array of fragrances and flavor.
+- There are dozens and dozens of scented geraniums with an array of fragrances and flavors.
 Varieties are commonly categorized by their scents such as rose, mint, lemon, orange, apple, and chocolate.

 - Botanical name and family: Pelargonium (scented leaf group)